 Career Resources and Alumni Benefits

-Columbia University’s Center for Career Education (CCE) is an invaluable resource.
+The GSAS Compass office is an invaluable resource for career advising at Columbia.
 Dual Degree alumni have access to the Columbia’s career services for the rest of their lives.

-Featured below is a sampling of services offered by the CCE to CU students and Alumni.
-A full list of CCE services can be found on the center’s website.
+Featured below is a sampling of services offered by GSAS Compass to CU students and Alumni.
+A full list of services can be found on their office's website.

 Columbia University Online Recruiting System